 How It Works

 Net Price Calculator: After you review the results of Princeton's aid estimator, you can see how financial aid and your family's contribution can be used to cover Princeton's charges.
 The net price calculator will help you get an idea of your family's "bottom line" obligations.

 The result you receive is not a commitment of an aid award.

 Although this estimator reflects Princeton's own aid practices (which may differ from other colleges), actual awards for admitted students are determined individually by the aid office.
-Professional judgment made on a case-by-case basis may result in variations from the standard calculations.

 Federal student aid eligibility is determined through a separate government methodology.

 The accuracy of the information you provide on the worksheet affects the accuracy of your estimated results.

 Your information will not be transmitted to Princeton or stored on this webpage.
 You should print a copy before you exit the estimator if you want to retain the results.